[Stuff Blowing Up]

 Mystique: An apt question, Senator Kelly, and one with its own answer — for we all know what the first cro-magnon did to the last neanderthal.

 It is "Common Knowledge" that Cro-Magnon man exterminated the Neanderthal.
 And as we all know, History Repeats.
-Thus, it is inevitable that a more-evolved species of human (frequently "Homo superior") will exterminate a lesser-evolved species of human (frequently, our modern Homo sapiens sapiens.)
+Thus, it is inevitable that a more-evolved species of human (frequently "Homo superior") will exterminate a lesser-evolved species of human (frequently, our modern Homo sapiens sapiens).
 Of course, because Humans Are Warriors, the less-evolved humanity does not go gentle, and fights back against the more-evolved version.
-Depending on where the work falls on the Sliding Scale of Idealism vs. Cynicism, co-existence may be easy, difficult, or impossible.
-Frequently, expect modern humans (whether they are more or less evolved than the version of human they're fighting against) to "draw first blood," because Humans Are the Real Monsters (neanderthals shot first, basically the driving force behind X-Men.)
-Sometimes, however, Homo superior bands together and institute The Masquerade to protect themselves until the day they inevitably take down those uppity neanderthals (basically the premise of the series Prey, see Live-Action TV below).
-And then, some Homo superior Take a Third Option and say Screw This, I'm Outta Here!
+Depending on where the work falls on the Sliding Scale of Idealism Versus Cynicism, co-existence may be easy, difficult, or impossible.
+Frequently, expect modern humans (whether they are more or less evolved than the version of human they're fighting against) to "draw first blood" under the logic that Humans Are the Real Monsters.
+Sometimes, however, Homo superior bands together and institute a Masquerade to protect themselves until the day they inevitably take down those uppity Neanderthals.
+And then, some Homo superior Take a Third Option and say Screw This, I'm Outta Here!.
 One of these species is likely to attempt (or actually employ) a Final Solution on the other.

 However, the view that a more-evolved species will inevitably (and probably quickly) destroy a less-evolved species is slow to leave the public consciousness, and thus is still found in fiction.
 Thus, we have this trope: where the relentless antagonism between Neanderthals and Cro-Magnons, and Cro-Magnon's clear evolutionary superiority, spelled a rapid doom to the poor, hapless Neanderthal, and history is about to repeat/is repeating itself.

 Sub-Trope of Evolutionary Levels, specifically involving Human Subspecies.
-People who often consider this as their life philosophy include the Social Darwinist, the Evilutionary Biologist or Super Supremacist, painting whatever group he's against as the Neanderthals and his own group as the Cro-Magnons.
+People who often consider this as their life philosophy include The Social Darwinist, Evilutionary Biologist and Super Supremacist, painting whatever group they're against as the Neanderthals and their own group as the Cro-Magnons.
 A symptom (or justification) of Hollywood Evolution.
 See All Cavemen Were Neanderthals for more information.
 Has (probably) nothing to do with Cavemen Versus Astronauts Debate.

 (Note that, while the trope isn't exclusively limited to hominid species, because Most Writers Are Human the trope is usually played out with Human Subspecies, or more rarely Human Aliens.
 The two species in question need to be closely enough related that they're subspecies, or one a subspecies of the other, otherwise the trope is The Right of a Superior Species.)